-The kunekune (cooney cooney) is a small breed of domestic pig from that originated in New Zealand.
+The kunekune (cooney cooney) is a small breed of domestic pig from New Zealand.
 Kunekune are hairy, with a rotund build and may have wattles hanging from their lower jaws.
 Their color ranges from black and white, to ginger, cream, gold-tip, black, brown and tricolored.

 Kunes are known for their extremely docile and friendly personality which is unmatched by any other breed of swine.
 Their short and upturned snouts make them suitable grazers and less prone to rooting found in other breeds.

 Hamish is a 2015 cream color Boris x Kereopa boar from Bel Canto Farm.
 He has excellent muscling, an especially nice head and a wonderful, laid-back disposition.
-AKPR/AKKPS double registered.
+AKPR 8504.

 2017 Wilsons Gina x Mahia Love.
 Beautiful Copper color, double-wattled and very correct in confirmation, head structure and size.
-We are looking forward to her first litter of piglets next spring.
-AKPR Registered.
+Successfully delivered her first litter June 2019.
+AKPR 6104.

-2017 Aria Giana x Mahia Love Gilt.
+2017 Aria Giana x Mahia Love sow.
 Conformationally correct and flashy with a white streak on her face, we like Maybee for her looks, her stoutness and her sweet personality!
-AKPR Registered.
+We are loving the size and stature of her piglets.
+AKPR 6000.

 WHY CHOOSE KUNES?